NamedPipeServerConnection class

 - Data

-- required A Byte() array carrying the bytes to send.
+- required A Byte() array containing the bytes to send.
 An uninitialised or zero-length array is a no-op.
+For typed multi-field payloads the recommended encoding is PropertyBag — see Recommended payload encoding:

-- optional A Variant correlation value, surfaced as the Cookie parameter of the matching ClientMessageSent event.
+- optional A Variant correlation value, passed back as the Cookie parameter of the matching ClientMessageSent event.
 Default Empty.

 Returns immediately; the actual transmission runs through the IOCP loop.
 The completion fires ClientMessageSent on the parent server.